-On the contrary, people seldom think of utility or real-life applicability when it comes to Bitcoin; the only criterion to be considered is the price, which is sensible as Bitcoin does not have any real-world application, unless we would say that price growth qualifies as one.
+On the contrary, people seldom think of utility or real-life applicability when it comes to Bitcoin; the only criterion to be considered is the price, which is sensible as Bitcoin does not have any real-world application unless we would say that price growth qualifies as one.

 Growing price, however, is not a utility feature, if Bitcoin ever truly becomes ‘the digital gold’, it would be associated with its value.
-ADA does not have an ambition to defeat Bitcoin and claim its place here because not only can ADA be valuable because of its price, but also because its value is fundamentally based on its real-world applicability.
+ADA does not have the ambition to defeat Bitcoin and claim its place here because not only can ADA be valuable because of its price, but also because its value is fundamentally based on its real-world applicability.

-The future lies in decentralised autonomous operations
+The future lies in decentralized autonomous operations

 In order for the blockchain project to reach maturity, its management has to be handed over to the community in its entirety.
 This means that the community has to have a chance to pinpoint problems as well as assert its rights.
 The question is — who is the community?
-In an ideal world, everyone should share same interests, with both coin holders and mining pool operators being on the same boat, with an implemented mechanism to democratically resolve any issue, should they emerge.
-This can be achieved by the mechanism of decentralised voting that must be a core element of the project.
+In an ideal world, everyone should share the same interests, with both coin holders and mining pool operators being on the same boat, with an implemented mechanism to democratically resolve any issue, should they emerge.
+This can be achieved by the mechanism of decentralized voting that must be a core element of the project.

 DAO should incorporate digitally valuable assets, which can be used as an instrument to reward individuals for their work within the ecosystem.
 ADA presents a perfect choice for this.
 Naturally, the developers have to implement new features, correct errors and enforce necessary regulations.

 By holding ADA, you are effectively becoming a project stakeholder as well as a part of DAO.
-Thanks to staking coins in favour of the pool, you are being rewarded for partaking in improving security.
+Thanks to staking coins in favor of the pool, you are being rewarded for partaking in improving security.

 Consider staking your ADA coins with Cardanians.io